minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     - Start with an Empty Activity which is called `MainActivity`
     - Leave all other settings unchanged

-2. Create a new, empty repository on the Github website.
+2. Go to <https://github.com/new> and create a new, empty repository.
 Name your repository `Mr Potatohead`.
+Do not allow it to add a `README`.
+You may leave all other settings unchanged.

-3. Now, add a git repository to the project on your computer.
+3. Add a git repository to the project on your computer.
 Go to Android Studio, and in the menu choose **VCS -> Enable Version Control Integration**.
 Choose **git** as the type and confirm.
 This will not change much, but sets us up for the next steps.

     Note: if you get a popup to ask whether you would like to add some file to the repository, answer "No" for now.
 If you answer "Yes", things may get complicated later on.